The Appalachian State University campus is currently operating under SPECIAL conditions.

-Call: audible sounds used by members to acknowledge or gain the attention of the other members.
+Call: audible sounds used by members of culturally based organizations to acknowledge or gain the attention of the other members.

-Chapter: the local group collegiate members of an inter/national Greek Letter organization.
+Chapter: the local group of collegiate members of an inter/national Greek Letter organization.

-Chapter Total: the maximum number of members to which a sorority chapter can recruit.
+Chapter Total: the maximum number of members to which a PHC sorority chapter can recruit.